Krutsch/html-bundle/README.md

 ## CLI

-`--serveOnly`: boots up a static server for the build folder (fastify)<br>
+`--hmr`: boots up a static server and enables Hot Module Replacement. **This generates a development build.**<br>
 `--secure`: creates a secure HTTP2 over HTTPS instance.
 This requires the files `localhost.pem` and `localhost-key.pem` in the root folder.
 You can generate them with [mkcert](https://github.com/FiloSottile/mkcert) for instance.<br>
-`--hmr`: boots up a static server and enables Hot Module Replacement.
-This works at its best with non-root HTML files without file references.<br>
-`--critical`: uses [critical](https://www.npmjs.com/package/critical) to extract and inline critical-path CSS to HTML.<br>
+`--critical`: uses critical to extract and inline critical-path CSS to HTML.<br>
-`--csp`: disables inline option from `critical`.
+`--handler`: path to your custom handler.
+Here, you can handle all non-supported files.
+You can get the filename via `process.argv[2]`.

+## Optional Config

+_The CLI flags can also be set by the config.
+Flags set by the CLI will override the config._
+Generate the config in the root and call it "bundle.config.js"

+**src:** input path.
+Default to "src"<br>
+**build:** output path.
+Defaults to "build"<br>
+**port:** For the HMR Server.
+Defaults to 5000<br>
+**esbuild:** Your additional config<br>
+**html-minifier-terser:** Your additional config<br>
+**critical:** Your additional config<br>

 ## Concept

-The bundler always globs all HTML, CSS and TS/JS files from the `src/` directory and processes them to the `build/` directory.
-PostCSS is being used for CSS files and inline styles, html-minifier for HTML and esbuild to bundle, minify, etc. for inline and referenced TS/JS.
-There are no <strong>regexes</strong>, just <strong>AST</strong> transformations.
+The bundler always globs all HTML, CSS and TS/JS files from the `src` (config) directory and processes them to the `build` (config) directory.
+PostCSS is being used for CSS files and inline styles, html-minifier-terser for HTML and esbuild to bundle, minify, etc. for inline and referenced TS/JS.
 Server-sent events and [hydro-js](https://github.com/Krutsch/hydro-js) are used for HMR.
+This will install hydro-js to your dependencies.
+In order to trigger SPA Routers, the popstate event is being triggered after HMR Operations.

 ## Example hydro-js

-Have a look at [hydro-starter](https://github.com/Krutsch/hydro-starter).<br>
+Get the idea from [hydro-starter](https://github.com/Krutsch/hydro-starter).<br>
 Set `"jsxFactory": "h"` in `tsconfig.json` for JSX.

-#### Input
+### Input

 ```html
 <!DOCTYPE html>